twosixlabs/armory/docs/command_line.md

 both benign and adversarial test sets.
 It is primarily designed for attack development iteration, where it is typically unhelpful to run more than 10-100 examples.

+The `--eval-index` argument will only use samples from the comma-separated, non-negative list of numbers provided.
+Any duplicate numbers will be removed and the list will be sorted.
+If indices beyond the size of the dataset are provided, this will fail (likely during evaluation).
+Cannot be used with the `--num-eval-batches` argument.

 NOTE: `--check` will take precedence over the `--num-eval-batches` argument.